octobercms/docs/database-traits.md

 <a name="soft-deleting"></a>
 ## Soft deleting

 When soft deleting a model, it is not actually removed from your database.
 Instead, a `deleted_at` timestamp is set on the record.
-To enable soft deletes for a model, apply the `October\Rain\Database\Traits\SoftDeleting` trait to the model and add the deleted_at column to your `$dates` property:
+To enable soft deletes for a model, apply the `October\Rain\Database\Traits\SoftDelete` trait to the model and add the deleted_at column to your `$dates` property:

     class User extends Model
     {
-        use \October\Rain\Database\Traits\SoftDeleting;
+        use \October\Rain\Database\Traits\SoftDelete;

         protected $dates = ['deleted_at'];
     }